mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Note: this will be cleared when publishing version 1.0 of the spec

+2020-09-03:

+* Rename top-level and test-level runOn to runOnRequirements

+* Define expectedEventsForClient, between expectedEvents and expectedEvent

+* Replace "document" with "object" unless referring to a MongoDB document

 2020-09-02:

 * Future Work for supporting event types beyond command monitoring (e.g. SDAM)